juma-paul/HackerRank_solutions/README.md

 - `python/`
   - `introduction/`
     - Contains questions from the "Introduction" subdomain.
-    - README.md with links to question for each python file.
+    - README.md with links to question for each python file(question and link have similar names).

 Each question will have a link to the original question on [HackerRank's website](https://www.hackerrank.com/).